 Therapy is not meant to be just a feel good session.
 It is meant to be a collaborative process where the client and therapist work towards accomplishing the client’s goals.
 My goal is to help clients discover what is true about them and be able to embrace their inherent value and worth.
 During therapy you will find a listening ear and validation.
 While there may be times of facing difficult feelings, the therapeutic environment will be safe and secure.

-Intimacy in marriage is experienced three dimensionally; emotionally, physically and spiritually.
-Often couples find themselves in conflict when their anxiety rises resulting in emotional dysregulation.
-I help clients identify these feelings and discover how to regulate in order to find emotional balance.
-I help them find safety within the relationship to share their feelings while not being defined by what the other feels.
-Intimacy is restored when couples feel safe enough to be vulnerable with each other.
+Intimacy in marriage is experienced emotionally, physically and spiritually or three dimensionally.
+When conflict occurs in the relationship, couples find themselves turning away from the each other.
+Distance ensues and trust begins to erode.
+When conflict occurs anxiety rises resulting in emotional flooding.
+Flooding prevents us from accepting the bids for connection that our partners initiate.
+Identifying these feelings and discovering how to soothe ourselves leads to emotional balance.
+Couples must find safety within the relationship to share their feelings while not being defined by what the other feels.

 Men’s Sexual Addiction

 Freedom groups incorporate a recovery program that provides accountability and practical application of the 12 steps.
 Participants work through all 12 steps together finding freedom from sexual addiction.
 These groups have the flexibility of being conducted weekly over the phone.

 Men’s Intimacy Anorexia

 Intimacy Anorexia Men’s Freedom group is a place where men learn how to engage their spouse, partner or other relationships without the anxiety that intimacy causes.
 This is a working group working through a 12 step program towards freedom from withholding the very intimacy that starves our close and intimate relationships.